The objective of the course is to present a rational disciplined

 the mosaic of investing and can help when allocating capital and

-Keith Luh is a portfolio manager and research analyst for Franklin Mutual Series specializing in distressed securities, merger and capital structure arbitrage, and event-driven situations.
-His research responsibilities also include coverage of certain equity sectors.
+Keith Luh is a portfolio manager and head of cross asset investing for the Mutual Series group at Franklin Templeton focused on value and event-driven opportunities across equity and fixed income investments, globally.
 Prior to joining Mutual Series, Mr. Luh was an analyst in global investment research at Putnam Investments, where he also helped manage a best-ideas research fund.
-Previously, he worked...
+Previously...